Explore London

 Food Type: Italian

 On a quiet side street just off Knightsbridge and a minutes walk from Harrods, Montpeliano is a wonderfully old-fashioned Italian restaurant, where the food is authentic and the service excellent.
 The owner is always available, the staff are friendly and welcoming, and the atmosphere has a feel of casual elegance.
-On warm evenings it is possible to dine 'el fresco' on the outside patio.
-The grilled chicken diavola (devil's style/butterflied) and the fillet stroganoff are delicious!
+On warm evenings it is possible to dine al fresco on the outside patio.<br /><br />

 The Abingdon